arnispk/Guidelines/CSS/README.md

 ### General
 * four (4) space indent
 * properly written, multi-line CSS rules
-* meaningfull use of whitespace (see also: CSS Ruleset)
+* meaningful use of whitespace (see also: CSS Ruleset)
 * Strings in single quotes. urls being strings, are single quoted as well.
 * A value of zero (0) will not be followed by a unit
 * Decimals below one (1) will be proceded by a leading zero